 - 1. Hepatitis status/or declination status and other immunizations. - 2.
-Copy of required immunizations and mantoux.or IGRA test - 3.
-Background check clearance. - 4.
-Proof of health insurance (where applicable)
+COVID/Influenza requirements - 3.
+Copy of required immunizations and mantoux.or IGRA test - 4.
+Background check clearance.

+5. Proof of health insurance (where applicable)

 It is the responsible of the student to contact their clinical site coordinator prior to internship to inquire about required vaccinations, etc. Some clinical sites will not let the internship begin until they have received the proper documentation.